d-v-b/data-model/docs/geozarr-minispec.md

 is often applied multiple times in a series, e.g. to generate multiple levels of detail for a data variable.

-GeoZarr defines a layout for downsampled Datasets, which this document terms Given some source Dataset `s0`, that dataset and all downsampled Datasets `s1`, `s2`, ... are stored in a flat layout inside a Multiscale Dataset `D`.
+GeoZarr defines a layout for downsampled Datasets (and the original dataset).
+Given some source Dataset `s0`, that dataset and all downsampled Datasets `s1`, `s2`, ... are stored in a flat layout inside a Multiscale Dataset `D`.
 The presence of downsampled Datsets in `D` is signalled by a [special key](#attributes-3) in the attributes of `D`.